dani33339/Netnut-Crawler/README.md

 - **Threading Logic**: Uses multi-threading to efficiently handle multiple requests concurrently.
 - **Locks and Synchronization**: Ensures thread safety using locks to prevent resource conflicts.
 - **Proxy Ban Handling**: Detects and switches proxies when an IP gets banned.
+- **Result Storage**: Saves scraped results in .txt files named after the search term for easy access and further analysis.

 ## How It Works
 1. Extracts access keys (`client_id`, `client_secret`) from NetNut's JavaScript files to authenticate API requests.